GObject Subclassing

 // Emitting the signal

-// Disconnecting the signal
+// Disconnecting from the signal

 KeyDefaultDescription

-flagsGObject.SignalFlags.RUN_FIRSTEmission behaviour
+flagsGObject.SignalFlags.RUN_FIRSTEmission behavior

 param_types[] (No arguments)List of GType arguments